iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 ## Checking the node

 The log file is located at `$PREFIX/logs/iost.log`.
+However, it is disabled by default.
+You can enable it, as long as you remember to delete old log files.

+You are able to get logs using `(docker|docker-compose) logs iserver`.
 An increasing value of `confirmed` like below means that it is syncing the block data:

 ```